Phoebe Keever

 MONDAY: Walked into a bare looking classroom; only 4 of 11 students were in the room.
 “Where is everybody?”
 The reply didn’t answer the question; “Is today the Christmas party?”
 Assuming the majority of the class were absent due to big school entrance exams, I just answered the question.
 “No, next Monday is the Christmas party.”
 A boy sneered, “not today!?”
 Then all 3 boys in the room slung their bookbags over their tender shoulders, and proceeded to walk out of class, each kid eye-balling me like he was a bad-ass while exiting.

-“Yo!
-How you gonna look at me after I just told your friend to be quiet and then you kept talking…after I warned you twice??
-Dude, did you not hear what I said?
-Apparently you need to clean yo’ ears.
-Make sure you get that Qtip deep into your ears tonight to get all that wax out cuz’ it’s making you go deaf!”
+“How are you going to look at me after I just told your friend to be quiet and then you kept talking…after I warned you twice??
+Did you not hear what I said or do you need to clean your ears?”
 The rest of the class chuckled in their seats before biting their lips when Looney responded.
 “No, I can hear” he responded defensively.
-Game on.
-Green light.
 “Oh really!?
 So then you heard me but kept on talking?
 That’s just disrespect.
-You know what?
-Na….I aint even gonna deal with it.
-Get out of my class.”
+You can leave my class.”
 He paused, the rest of the class was tense, holding their breath.
 “NOW!”
 He grabbed his stuff and murmured something under his breath, in Korean, on his way out.

-Oh, hell no. I went at him like a QB and pushed his wannabee hardcore gangsta ass out the door.
-“You wanna say that again, a little louder!?”
+” Come again, a little louder!?”
 I could see fear in dude’s eyes.
 I walked his butt to the front counter and proceeded to recount the past two days of this boy’s unpleasant, disrespectful, rude attitude.
 Every day in that class he does nothing but distract other students.
-The boss at the counter said, “slower,” ’cause when I’m emotionally pumped–positively or negatively–I speed talk.
-It didn’t make a difference anyways, he didn’t speak English regardless.

-Pretty soon, the counter, my Korean partner teacher, the head elementary academy teacher, and the new boss were all exchnging bits and pieces of the past two days here and there.
 By the time I got back in the class, there was enough time to assign them homework and rescheudle the exam for Monday, the day of the Christmas party, which already was cancelled from Monday’s no-light strike the student’s pulled.

 Week 31: Spa Treatment